elastic/cel-examples/FAQs/how_to.md

 Documentation for the mito CEL extensions available in Filebeat can be found here https://www.elastic.co/docs/reference/beats/filebeat/filebeat-input-CEL .
-Documentation for google CEL can be found here https://github.com/google/CEL-spec/blob/master/doc/langdef.md
+Documentation for Google CEL can be found here https://github.com/google/CEL-spec/blob/master/doc/langdef.md

 ### What is the relationship between mito, CEL scripts and filebeat.